mikepartelow/mikepartelow.github.io/docs/_posts/2024-09-26-homebridge-sonos.md

 - Then optimize the pain points away.
 - Accept acceptable incoherence to ship quickly.
 - Use a decoupled, modular design to enable resolution of incoherence, later, if desired.
+- Use frameworks, like HomeKit, that give you lots of bonus UX for free.
+- Most of all, have fun building software for yourself!